Uniswap/docs/docs/V3/reference/libraries/Tick.md

     uint128 maxLiquidity
   ) internal returns (bool flipped)
 ```
-/ @notice Updates a tick and returns true if the tick was flipped from initialized to uninitialized, or vice versa
+Updates a tick and returns true if the tick was flipped from initialized to uninitialized, or vice versa

 #### Parameters: